-Van Doren Waxter is very pleased to announce Richard Diebenkorn: Paintings and Works on Paper 1946-1952, an exhibition of rarely seen early paintings and drawings made by the distinguished American painter, draftsman, and printmaker on view at 23 East 73rd Street from March 19 to June 26, 2020.
+Van Doren Waxter is very pleased to announce Richard Diebenkorn: Paintings and Works on Paper 1946-1952, an exhibition of rarely seen early paintings and drawings made by the distinguished American painter, draftsman, and printmaker on view online from March 19 - Ongoing.
 The artist has been represented exclusively by the gallery since 1999, and this historical exhibition at its 1907 townhouse devoted to the artist’s stylistic and technical origins in oil, watercolor, gouache, ink, crayon, and collage includes work that has never been shown in the northeastern United States but which was recently exhibited in Richard Diebenkorn: Beginnings, 1942–1955 (2017-2019), organized by the Richard Diebenkorn Foundation in conjunction with the Crocker Art Museum in Sacramento, CA. The presentation is accompanied by an illustrated exhibition catalogue containing a scholarly text adapted from the Beginnings essay by Crocker Art Museum Associate Director and Chief Curator Scott A. Shields, who asserts that Richard Diebenkorn is “the greatest artist California has yet produced.”

 A young Richard Diebenkorn was influenced by his teachers and mentors, such as the painter David Park, as well as by artists such as Arshile Gorky, Joan Miró, and William Baziotes.
 The works on view evidence the artist’s journey of self-discovery.
 Oil paintings produced in Sausalito, California during the late 1940s with their dark, angular forms, invoke both Surrealism and the fractured planes of Cubism.
 Untitled (c.
 1947) and Untitled (c.
 1948), both reveal stylizations that were on view in the artist’s first museum exhibition at the age of 26, Paintings by Richard Diebenkorn (1948) at the California Palace of the Legion of Honor in San Francisco.
 In the essay adapted exclusively for the gallery presentation, Shields remarks that the artist made these works feel alive by avoiding “the natural grace of his line and brushwork, and his easily balanced compositions” and instead used his brush “to scrub on pigment that at times looked messy or retained chunky deposits.”